sjwestbrook/personal-project/README.md

 ADMIN SECTION
-Make a survey with swappable parts
+Make a survey with swappable parts.

 TEMPLATES  -- first page
-Name
+Name,
-Topic
+Topic,
-Subject - whatever was taught that day
+Subject - whatever was taught that day,
-Recipient Group
+Recipient Group,
-Date
+Date,
-Questions
+Questions,

-TOPIC - can add a list of topics  -- second page
+TOPIC - can add a list of topics  -- second page.
 "how did Jarod do?"
-Jarod must be replaceable - use an escape sequence eg $$instructor_name$$ Jarod
+Jarod must be replaceable - use an escape sequence eg $$instructor_name$$ Jarod,
-Michael
+Michael,
-Jeremy
+Jeremy,

 SUBJECT - what was taught that day